The Masters 2022: Tiger Woods is back in habitat where he built a legend -- Augusta National – KION546

 By Ben Morse, CNN

-(CNN) -- After a long wait, Tiger Woods is back in his natural habit -- the professional golf arena at the Masters at Augusta National.
+After a long wait, Tiger Woods is back in his natural habit — the professional golf arena at the Masters at Augusta National.

 For one of golf’s greats, it’s been an uphill struggle for Woods following a car accident in February 2021 when he suffered serious leg injuries requiring surgery.